boonhowchew/clinical-research-guide/part-5-AI-copilot.md

 *   **AI's Role:** A meticulous research methodologist.

 ***Follow-up Prompt:***
-"Now, let's finalize the research question and objectives.
+"*Now, let's finalize the research question and objectives.*
-1.  **Framework:** Suggest one suitable theoretical framework (e.g., Health Belief Model) that could help explain the factors associated with `[e.g., digital health literacy]` and briefly justify its use.
+*1.  **Framework:** Suggest one suitable theoretical framework (e.g., Health Belief Model) that could help explain the factors associated with `[e.g., digital health literacy]` and briefly justify its use.*
-2.  **PECOTS Question:** Reframe the research question `[Insert your research question here]` using the PECOTS (Population, Exposure, Comparator, Outcome, Timing, Setting) framework.
+*2.  **PECOTS Question:** Reframe the research question `[Insert your research question here]` using the PECOTS (Population, Exposure, Comparator, Outcome, Timing, Setting) framework.*
-3.  **Objectives:** Based on this, draft a primary objective and three specific, measurable secondary objectives for the study."
+*3.  **Objectives:** Based on this, draft a primary objective and three specific, measurable secondary objectives for the study.*"

 ---